ssesselmann/impulse/README.md

 35) Added option for switching theme between fun/boring (9 March 2023 23:06 AET)
 36) Fixed bug in pulsecatcher.py and distortionchecker.py, pulse peak in wrong position (10 March 2023 17:00 AET)
 37) Added news and updates field on tab1
-38) removed duplicate pulse height calculation on pulsecatcher.py (110 March 2023 12:43 AET)
+38) removed duplicate pulse height calculation on pulsecatcher.py (10 March 2023 12:43 AET)
+39) Rearranged settings and added pulse length in time (12 March 2023 14:00)

 Things to do
 ------------